 On the other hand, if the company you’re working at currently doesn’t follow any kind of structured project management process, it could be an interesting option for you to get certified and help implement internal systems for how projects are run.

 What if you are not a project manager yet?

 Focus on building relevant experience leading small projects or other initiatives.
 Forget about getting a certification, as it won’t help you finding a project manager job.

 A PM certificate is not a ticket to a project manager job, if you don’t have any previous experience.

 Ultimately, it is experience that greatly increases your chances as a project management job candidate, as well as your chances of completing projects successfully.
-Over time, you build a history of dealing with issues, helping you get smarter with every project.
+Over time, you build a history of successfully dealing with issues, helping you get smarter with every project.

 Keep in mind that getting certified is a big investment both time-wise and financially.
 People prepare for their exams months in advance and spend hundreds of dollars on educational material like online courses, books and training material.

 The certificate: The CAPM is a beginner-level certification program suitable for everyone with little or no project experience.